RyanKarl/cse-20289-sp18-assignments/homework01/README.md

 	'killall -9 TROLL'

-3.Which signals lead to interesting messages that are not taunts or insults?
+3. Which signals lead to interesting messages that are not taunts or insults?

 	The combination CTRL-4 gives a message 'Quit (core dumped)' and the majority of the other CTRL-(number or letter) give messages of the form '^(number or letter key pressed)'.